SpikeInterface/spikeinterface-gui/docs/source/views.rst

 - troughs are negative extrema and are displayed with a downward triangle symbol
 - peaks are positive extrema and are displayed with an upward triangle symbol

+x-axis represents time and is in units of milliseconds. y-axis represents the electrical signal.
+The units depend on your preprocessing steps, but is usually in uV.

 Screenshots
 ~~~~~~~~~~~